ViperFSFA/ESP32-Toolbar/README.md

 ## Created by ViperFSFA
 ### Ethical Use Only!

-This project is intended for ethical use only.
-Any unethical use of this software is illegal and strictly prohibited.
+This project is intended for ethical use only. unethical use of this software is illegal and strictly prohibited.
 This tool is designed for educational and testing purposes.
 Use it responsibly!

 ## Description
 This is an ESP32-based Wi-Fi testing toolbar that allows you to interact with nearby Wi-Fi networks through a web-based interface.
 The tool creates an access point that can be accessed via a web browser and provides multiple features, including: